kaelig/generator-shopify-react-app/README.md

 This starter kit is designed to get you up and running quickly when building a new [Shopify](https://www.shopify.com/?ref=growingecommerce) embedded app using React.
 While it assumes you have a backend based on [Shopify Serverless Starter Kit](https://github.com/buggy/shopify-serverless-starter) you can build your own backend using any language/framework you prefer.

 # Requirements
-All if the requirements are in your `package.json` file.
+All of the requirements are in your `package.json` file.
 You can install them using:

 ```sh
 npm install